What is an Unmanned Aircraft System (UAS)?

 - Petition for exemption under Section 333 of the 2012 FAA Re-authorization Act, which once received, would allow you to operate under a civil Certificate of Waiver or Authorization (COA) for civil aircraft to perform commercial operations in low-risk, controlled environments.

-Of the three avenues, the third – the Section 333 Exemption – is the most popular mechanism for obtaining the necessary approvals.
+Of the four avenues, the first – operating under the Small UAS Rule (Part 107) – is the most popular mechanism for obtaining the necessary approvals.

 What are North Carolina's basic requirements to obtain a license to fly a UAS/drone?

 In addition to FAA requirements, an operator must be at least 18 years old and possess a valid driver's license issued by any U.S. state or territory.
 In addition, you must pass the NCDOT's Division of Aviation Knowledge Test.

 A Certificate of Waiver or Authorization is an authorization issued by the FAA to a government or commercial operator for specific unmanned aircraft activity.
 After a complete application is submitted, the FAA conducts a comprehensive operational and technical review.

 A federal Section 333 exemption is a case-by-case authorization for certain unmanned aircraft to perform commercial operations prior to the finalization of the UAS Rule.
 On August 29th 2016, the Small UAS Rule went into effect and is now the primary avenue for commerical operations.